If you are on a low income and have to pay rent or Council Tax then you may be able to get help to cover your costs.

 Local Housing Allowance(LHA)

 It does not replace HB.
-It uses a flat rate allowance based on the size of the tenant’s household and the area in which they rent property to decide the amount of benefit they will receive.
+It uses a flat rate allowance based on the size of the tenant’s household and the area in which the property is located.

-It is paid directly to the tenant preferably by BACs.
+It is paid directly to the tenant usually by BACs.

-Since both of these benefits are means tested you will need to provide full details and proof of your income, benefits and savings so that the council can work out exactly what you are entitled to.
+As this is means tested you will need to provide proof of your income, benefits and savings so that the council can work out exactly what you are entitled to.

-You will also need to provide information about your family and others living with you as this will also affect how much benefit you can claim.
+You will also need to provide information about your family and others living with you as this will also affect how much reduction you can claim.

 This information is given as a guide only and is not intended to reflect the Benefits Legislation in its entirety.
 For more information please contact the Benefits Section directly.